DBRepo-Project/dbrepo-docs/docs/dev/services/search-db.md

 ## Configuration

-This section will be expanded soon.
+This section will be expanded in the future.

 ## Limitations